JesseBonanno/IndeterminateBeam/README.md

 4. Solve for forces on `Beam` object
 5. Plot results

 You can follow along with the example below in this web-based [Jupyter Notebook](https://colab.research.google.com/github/JesseBonanno/IndeterminateBeam/blob/main/docs/examples/readme_example.ipynb).
+Alternatively, you can download the jupyter-notebook for this example [here](https://raw.githubusercontent.com/JesseBonanno/IndeterminateBeam/main/docs/examples/readme_example.ipynb), or the python file for this code [here](https://raw.githubusercontent.com/JesseBonanno/IndeterminateBeam/main/docs/examples/readme_example.py).

 Units and load direction conventions are described in the [package documentation](https://indeterminatebeam.readthedocs.io/en/main/theory.html).

 ### Creating a Beam